Netcracker/DRNavigator/documentation/internal/design/2-extend-service-names-for-multiple-services.md

 Difficulties will only appear in places where service names are hardcoded:
 * `after`/`before` sections in CRs - *most critical*;
-* `run-service` in body of POST /sitemanager request to site-manager;
+* `run-service` in body of POST `/sitemanager` request to site-manager;
 * `--run-services` and `--skip-services` options in sm-client;

 In order for users not to urgently need to edit their CRs, it is required to maintain backward compatibility, i.e. it should be possible to use only the CR name (without namespace) like now.

 For this it's proposed to implement new v3 CR api version to make a difference between current and new approaches.
-During convertation from v2 to v3 version, site-manager adds namespaces to service names in `after`/`before` sections.
+During conversion from v2 to v3 version, site-manager adds namespaces to service names in `after`/`before` sections.
 After that this CRs can be used for SM procedures.

 If some service's already had namespace in CR names (e.g. it's dynamically calculated via helm), it should be excluded, CR should be